dreamcatcher-tech/network/Inbox/2024-02-04 0939 branching mechanisms of kv queues.md

 Spawn will write a response to the parent action, with the branch name, so it can be walked or interacted with.
 Spawn carries with it the name of the parent branch.

-Merging back to parent, it will
+Merging back to parent, it will send a message `MERGE` with its branchid.
+This will be processed by the parent thread.
+It will pull in the git snapshot from the branchId file, load this up,
 ## Spawn amp
 If spawning is an action on the queue, then if we wanted to spawn many actions, this could delay the isolate for a while.
 Instead we could break up the spawn actions into pieces, where each one handles a segment of the spawns that are needed.
 These in turn can break up into pieces, until such point as there is a manageable amount for a single call to do, so in this way the spawn